Route: 351, Glossop to Holmfirth

 We are here on the Friday, though, making it to the bus stop just as the 351 pulls in.
 There’s no danger of over-crowding today, with just four other passengers scattered around the stand – one old man, a couple of walkers, and a guy throwing extreme caution to the benign elements in his padded winter coat.
 Shackleton would be impressed.

 ‘I won’t be getting on next Friday, Reg,’ he says to a gent who is ducking to get out of the minibus.
 ‘I’m at a funeral.’

 ‘Can we get a WY Metro ticket on here?’
-I ask, thinking about the rest of the afternoon which will take us to Wakefield, Huddersfield and eventually back to Manchester.
+I ask.
 The WY Metro is a ticket which gives a full day’s bus travel around West Yorkshire, with Holmfirth being just inside its south-western boundary.

 ‘Oooh, I don’t know about that,’ the driver replies, sucking in sharply through pursed lips.
 He’s doubling up as the conductor today.
 ‘I can do you a Derbyshire Wayfarer?’